MLDL-2024-GIST/Coding-Assignment/README.md

 Write a program in python that performs Kernel Trick for SVM.
 Run your own kernel functions on the given dataset.
 Visualize the decision boundaries and support vectors of each kernel filters.

+`REPORT3`: Apply various kernel filters to SVM and compare their performance.
+Also, you have to visualize the decision boundaries and support vectors of SVM with different kernel filters.
+The report should indicate which kernel used in the SVM performed best, including reasons based on visualized data.

 ### Load Dataset

 ```python